picselliahq/picsellia-end-to-end-project/README.md

 EXPERIMENT_DATASET_NAME = "experiment-dataset-name"
 ````

-- Run the following command to perform the steps described above:
+- Run the following command to create an experiment using your custom model that you just registered:
 ````shell
 python create_experiment.py
 ````